 Assess the flow, grammar, headings, references, and general organization of the paper.
 If the journal has their own copy-editors, then focus on the science since any grammar issues will be dealt with by the publisher.

-The Peer Review Report
+How to Format a Peer Review Report

 Briefly describe the main research question and conclusion, as well as the relevance to the journal.
 Give its overall strengths and quality as well as any major weaknesses.
 Start with your positive comments.